Mind Over Matter

 Let’s check it.

 Those rules were made by the societies according to their cultural values for convenience and there are no takers for those rules now.
 Be it women or men they prefer to choose their partners according to their preferences.
-Modern women don’t look out for a partner who can earn for them.
-Other qualities attract them more: maturity, openness, honesty, respect, affection, sense of humour etc. etc.
+Modern women don’t lookout for a partner who can earn for them.
+Other qualities attract them more: maturity, openness, honesty, respect, affection, sense of humor, etc, etc.

 Moreover, its compatibility which matters the most.